Blokus is a game devised by Bernard Tavitian,

 In 2008, enlisting computer assistance, I found 13x14, 12x15, and 10x18

 solutions for two colors.
+(With the 13x14's fleshed out in 2014.)

 These have just 4 and 2 empty squares, respectively.

-The latter two can be duplicated to produce 15x24 (or more 18x20) solutions
+The latter two can be duplicated to produce 15x24 (or more 18x20)

-for four colors, also filling 360 squares.
+solutions for four colors, also filling 360 squares.

 For those smaller boards, general solving is very difficult: